Wells Fargo cross-selling scandal

-The Wells Fargo cross-selling scandal was caused by creation of millions of fraudulent savings and checking accounts on behalf of Wells Fargo clients without their consent or knowledge due to aggressive internal sales goals at Wells Fargo.
+The Wells Fargo cross-selling scandal was caused by the creation of millions of fraudulent savings and checking accounts on behalf of Wells Fargo clients without their consent or knowledge due to aggressive internal sales goals at Wells Fargo.
 News of the fraud became widely known in late 2016 after various regulatory bodies, including the Consumer Financial Protection Bureau (CFPB), fined the company a combined US$185 million as a result of the illegal activity.
 The company faces additional civil and criminal suits reaching an estimated $2.7 billion by the end of 2018.
-The creation of these fake accounts continues to have legal, financial, and reputational ramifications for Wells Fargo and former bank executives as recently as September 2023.
+The creation of these unauthorized accounts continues to have legal, financial, and reputational ramifications for Wells Fargo and former bank executives as recently as September 2023.

 Wells Fargo clients began to notice the fraud after being charged unanticipated fees and receiving unexpected credit or debit cards or lines of credit.
 Initial reports blamed individual Wells Fargo branch workers and managers for the problem, as well as sales incentives associated with selling multiple "solutions" or financial products.
 This blame was later shifted to a top-down pressure from higher-level management to open as many accounts as possible through cross-selling.

 The bank took relatively few risks in the years leading up to the 2008 financial crisis, which led to an image of stability on Wall Street and in the financial world.
 The bank's stable reputation was tarnished by the widespread fraud, the subsequent coverage, and the revelation of other fraudulent practices employed by the company.
 The scandal led to the resignation of CEO John Stumpf, an investigation of the company's bank-led model, a number of settlements between Wells Fargo and various parties, and pledges from new management to reform the bank.